 DAVID WAIN BIO

-On television, he served as executive producer, writer, director and occasional guest star of the Emmy award winning Childrens Hospital, Adult Swim’s hit series starring Rob Corddry, Megan Mullally, Henry Winkler and Malin Akerman.
-Its seventh season and final season Adult Swim is currently nominated for four 2106 Emmy Awards.
+Previously, he was executive producer, writer, director and frequent guest star of Childrens Hospital, Adult Swim’s hit series starring Rob Corddry, Megan Mullally, Henry Winkler and Malin Akerman.
+The show ran for seven seasons, winning six Emmy Awards .

 He also co-created and co-starred in two other TV series: The State on MTV and Stella on Comedy Central.

-He has written, directed and/or acted in dozens of other movies and TV shows including Broad City, Bob’s Burgers, New Girl, Party Down, Drunk History, Younger and The Daily Show.
-He is a regular on the Comedy Central series Another Period.
+He has written, directed and/or acted in dozens of other movies and TV shows including Broad City, Portlandia, New Girl, Party Down, Drunk History, Younger, Crazy Ex-Girlfriend, Superjail, Fresh Off the Boat and The Daily Show.
+He currently plays Courtney (Gene's necklace-sucking girlfriend) on Bob's Burgers, and Albert (Beatrice's gay husband) on the Comedy Central series Another Period which debuts its third season January 23 on Comedy Central.

 Wain grew up in Shaker Heights, Ohio.
 At age 19, he was the drummer in the Rockin’ Knights of Summer, a band created for the purpose of touring summer camps.
-He then graduated from NYU film school, lived and worked in New York for 26 years, and currently lives in Los Angeles with his two sons.
+He then graduated from NYU, debuting his short film Aisle Six at the 1993 Sundance Film Festival.
+After 26 years in Manhattan, he now lives in Los Angeles with his two sons.